Mean Variance Optimization in Excel (With Easy Steps)

 What Is Mean Variance Optimization?

-Before jumping into the calculation, we need to understand mean variance optimization.
-It is an analysis tool in modern portfolio theory.
-With the assumptions through mean variance optimization, investors make rational investment decisions based on complete information.
-Their assumptions always seek low risk and high reward in the optimization process.
+Mean variance optimization is an analysis tool in modern portfolio theory.
+With the assumptions through mean variance optimization, investors can make rational investment decisions based on complete information.

 Mean variance optimization is determined by the following two components:

-• Variance- it represents how varied or spread out the numbers are in a set through numerical values based on a period of time.
+• Variance – represents how varied or spread out the numbers are in a set through numerical values based on a period of time.

-• Expected Return- it is the probability of expressing the estimated return of the investment.
+• Expected Return – the probability of expressing the estimated return of the investment.

-When two securities have a similar return, then one with the lower variance is preferable for investment.
+When two securities have a similar return, the one with the lower variance is preferable for investment.
 Otherwise, investors will pick the security with the higher return while having a similar variance.

 But in modern portfolio theory, an investor may differentiate his/her choice in securities with different levels of variance and expected return.
 The aim of this is to reduce the risk of catastrophic loss in rapidly changing market conditions.

-How to Do Mean Variance Optimization in Excel: Step-by-Step Process
+How to Perform Mean Variance Optimization in Excel: Step-by-Step Process

-• Here, we prepared a sample dataset with the information on Stock Returns of 3 companies- Apple, Samsung and Microsoft in cell range B6:E17.
-Each of their stock returns is given within a time period of one year.
+• We prepared a sample dataset with the information on Stock Returns of 3 companies, Apple, Samsung, and Microsoft, in cell range B6:E17.
+Each of the stock returns is given within a time period of one year.

 Step-by-Step Process of Mean Variance Optimization in Excel

-• Along with it, determine the Assumption value in cell C20.
+• Insert the Assumption value in cell C20.

-• First, select cell H5 and insert this formula.
+• Select cell H5 and insert this formula.

 =AVERAGE(C6:C17)